mickmccann/MS3-Small-Jobs/TESTING.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Ensure website passes HTML validators | Outcome info | PASS or FAIL Ensure website passes CSS validators | Outcome info | PASS or FAIL Ensure website passes Jhint validators | Outcome info | PASS or FAIL Ensure website passes PEP8 validators | Outcome info | PASS or FAIL Ensure responsiveness of website across all major browsers | The website has been tested on Chrome, Safari, Firefox and Edge.
+Ensure website passes HTML validators | Outcome info | PASS or FAIL Ensure website passes CSS validators | CSS passes validation, no errors found | PASS Ensure website passes JSHint validators | The script.js file passes the JSHint validation with just these two warnings: Two warnings
+20	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) 21	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) | PASS Ensure website passes PEP8 validators | The app.py file passes PEP8 validation without any errors | PASS Ensure responsiveness of website across all major browsers | The website has been tested on Chrome, Safari, Firefox and Edge.
 The website displays as intended on desktop browsers and mobile browsers | PASS
 Ensure the correct navigation items are displayed to the user when they are logged out | When a user logs out or when a new user visits the site, only HOME, ALL JOBS, REGISTER and LOGIN are visible | PASS
 Ensure the correct navigation items are displayed to the user when they are logged in | The correct navigation items are displayed to the user when they are logged in.
 HOME, ALL JOBS, PROFILE, NEW JOBS, LOGOUT.
 When Admin is logged in MANAGE CATEGORIES is available | PASS